Nayos1337/cscg2020/pwn/intro_pwn/pwn2/writeup.md

 ...
 ```

-But this works only locally agin.
+But this works only locally again.
 Which is again a sign for a not aligned stack
-and after adding a new ret to the cain, it can also exploit the server.
+and after adding a new ret to the chain, it can also exploit the server.

 ```